PROTEO Graduate Students Scholarships (OPEN COMPETITION)

 The objectives of PROTEO Scholarships are:

-• To support promising candidates to undertake, or to pursue graduate studies within PROTEO;
+• To support outstanding /promising candidates in initiating or advancing their graduate studies within PROTEO.

 Number of scholarships